-Let us have a look at Eq.16 and Eq.18 again.
-Obviously something strange happens at $r = \frac{2 \cdot G \cdot M}{c^2}$ .
-The time $t^$ becomes zero (and the time dilation infinite), and the length $x^$ is contracted to zero.
-This is the Schwarzschild radius or event horizon, a quantity that turns up in several other equations of General Relativity.
-A collapsing star whose radius shrinks below this event horizon will become a black hole.
-Specifically, the space-time inside the event horizon is curved in a way that every particle will inevitably fall into its center.
-It is unknown how dense the matter in the center of a black hole is actually compressed.
-The mere equations indicate that the laws of physics as we know them wouldn't be valid any more (singularity).
-On the other hand, it doesn't matter to the outside world what is going on inside the black hole, since it will never be possible to observe it.
+Black holes Let us have a look at Eq.
+1.16 and Eq.
+1.18 again.
+Obviously something strange happens at r=2GM/c2.
+The time t becomes zero (and the time dilation infinite), and the length x is contracted to zero.
+This is the Schwarzschild radius or event horizon, a quantity that turns up in several other equations of GR.
+A collapsing star whose radius shrinks below this event horizon will become a

+Fig. 1.17 Sequence of events as a person enters a black hole